Grahame Park: Development

 In the late 1980s, the estate went through its first regeneration process, which split the blocks of flats into smaller blocks, by removing connecting walkways, and added pitched roofs to many of the buildings.

 In 2003, residents voted in favour of a full regeneration of the estate.
 The Housing Corporation earmarked £15 million for the redevelopment.

 The redevelopment is managed by Choices For Grahame Park, a subsidiary of Genesis Housing Association, with new houses being built by Countryside Properties.

-In 2007 a web-site was launched by Countryside Properties, renaming part of the redevelopment as "New Hendon Village".
+In 2007 a website was launched by Countryside Properties, renaming part of the redevelopment as "New Hendon Village".

 Colindale, including Grahame Park, has been designated by the Mayor of London in his London Plan as a 'proposed area of intensification'.
 As a result, Barnet Council designated a 'Colindale Area Action Plan' (AAP) and carried out public consultation events.
 The council has finalised its preferred plan in mid-2009, and it will be examined at a public hearing by the Planning Inspectorate, for anticipated approval by the Council in 2010.